chiladelphia/adorable-tortoise/index.md

     title: 'Hi, I’m Chillio.
 I help my clients succeed online and IRL.'
     subtitle: >-
-      I will handle your web stuff, social media things and digital advertisements for you, at an affordable price.
+      I will handle your web stuff, social media things and even digital advertisements for you, at an affordable price.
     actions:
       - label: Contact Me
         url: /contact